jpb0042/Delta-PubSub-Jupyter-Practice/README.md

 4. ***Optional:*** edit the `ACCESS_TOKEN` in the `.env` file `delta-pubsub-jupyter-practice/.env`

-5. In the terminal, use `docker compose -f jupyter-local-spark-compose.yml up` to start your container in detached mode using the `-d` flag.
+5. In the terminal, use `docker compose -f jupyter-local-spark-compose.yml up` to start your container.
+Use the `-d` flag to start your container in detached mode.

 6. The container should now be running and viewable in your docker desktop app.

 7. Open [localhost:8889](http://localhost:8889/) in your browser and enter the `ACCESS_TOKEN` stored in the `.env` file to log in.

 8. Open the `PracticeWriteRead.ipynb` file to run/edit the Jupyter notebook.
 The notebook needs to be run twice in to show that the messages have been recieved back from pub/sub.

+9. Use `docker compose -f jupyter-local-spark-compose.yml down` to tear down your deployment when you are finished using it.